syamfarh/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all contacts in the address book.
+Clears all of your contacts in the address book.

 #### Format:
 * `clear`